Don't schedule anything important for 2 p.m.

 Implications for daily life

-Prior research has shown that it might be harder for you to think clearly, exercise good judgment and avoid making mistakes in the afternoon.
+Prior research has demonstrated that it might be harder for you to think clearly, exercise good judgment and avoid making mistakes in the afternoon.
 This study is provides more evidence that it's not only what you do that matters, but when you do it.

 Science has shown there are many ways to optimize daily life activities around your circadian rhythm.